digger32/significance-hypergraph/README.md

 ## License

 Code is released for research use.
-See `LICENSE` (add an SPDX license, e.g.
-MIT or Apache-2.0, before publishing the repository).
+See `LICENSE`.

 ## Citation